 I’ve opted not to import my Gmail contacts and mails into Fastmail, even though the process is trivial.
 I rarely need to check something in the archives and I decided to go for a clean start.
 Jason Fried and HEY taught me about the value of that.
 By the way, I’m still going to use HEY as well.
 Even though the service doesn’t quite match my needs, there’s a certain charm to it that I really like.
 I’ve been using it mostly as a newsletter reader and to write occasional emails to close friends, like in the pen pal era.
 You should try this!
 If nothing else - HEY taught me to favour top posting, instead of inline responses.
 Seems weird at first, but that’s how real mail works. :-)

 If you’d like to try Fastmail, using my referral link will give you a 10% discount for the first year.

 I guess by now this article might look like a Fastmail advertisement.
 I want to mention that I certainly don’t think it’s the only game in time, as there are plenty of solid mail providers to choose from.
 I considered several Gmail alternatives before deciding on Fastmail.
 They all have their pros and cons and I guess for some of you they might be a better choice.

 - ProtonMail - a privacy-centered mail service, hosted in Switzerland.
-I liked ProtonMail a lot (it has all the essential features for me, plus a very sleek web UI), but because of the end to end encryption they use, you’re stuck with their clients or a clunky IMAP bridge.
-I like open standards, that’s why I went with Fastmail in the end.
+I liked ProtonMail a lot (it has all the essential features for me, plus a very sleek web UI), but because of the end-to-end encryption they use, you’re stuck with their clients or a clunky IMAP bridge.
+Not to mention that the end-to-end encryption works only if both parties are using ProtonMail.
+I like open standards, that’s why I went with Fastmail in the end.3

 - mailbox.org - another privacy-centered mail provider, this time hosted in Germany.
 It offers pretty similar features to Fastmail and it’s a bit cheaper.
 I picked Fastmail over it, mostly because of JMAP.